Drew Famulak will begin his 25th year as a member of the Ferris State hockey program's coaching staff for the 2017-18 season.

 He was honored in 2012 with the prestigious Terry Flanagan Award by the American Hockey Coaches Association (ACHA) for his career body of work.

-A year ago, Famualk helped lead the Bulldogs to the program’s second-ever league regular-season championship and a historic first-ever trip to the Frozen Four where FSU reached the national championship game.
-Ferris State has placed fifth or higher four times in the last five seasons of league competition.
+In 2011-12, Famualk helped lead the Bulldogs to the program’s second-ever league regular-season championship and a historic first-ever trip to the Frozen Four where FSU reached the national championship game.
+Ferris State placed fifth or higher four times in the last five seasons of CCHA league competition.

 Famulak was also instrumental in helping FSU post one of its best seasons ever at 31-10-1 overall in the program's history and securing its first-ever Central Collegiate Hockey Association (CCHA) Regular-Season title in the 2002-03 season.
 As a result of the success, Famulak was part of a FSU coaching staff which was recognized as the American Hockey Coaches Association's (AHCA) 2002-03 National Coaching Staff of the Year.